spring-cloud-samples/brewery/README.md

 bash runAcceptanceTests.sh -t CONSUL -k 1
 ```

 #### I want to run end to end tests of Consul on my docker-machine (ip.
-1.2.3.4) and kill all the apps on error
+1.2.3.4) and kill all the apps after the tests finish

 Execute: